 • Parents have the right to have an independent educational evaluation (IEE) completed by a qualified person who does not work for the school district.
-The school may ask, but not require you to explain why you disagree with the evaluation completed by the school.
+The school may ask, but not require parents to explain why they disagree with the evaluation completed by the school.

-- The school district must pay for the independent evaluation unless it believes its evaluation is appropriate and requests a due process hearing. - An IEE must follow the same requirements as the school uses for evaluations, including the qualifications of the evaluator. - As a parent, you have the right to obtain an independent educational evaluation and pay for it yourself at any time.
+- The school district must pay for the independent evaluation unless it believes its evaluation is appropriate and requests a due process hearing. - An IEE must follow the same requirements the school uses for evaluations, including the qualifications of the evaluator. - Parents have the right to obtain an independent educational evaluation and pay for it themselves at any time.
 Regardless of who pays for an evaluation, if the results are provided to the ARC, the ARC must consider the information in its decisions.
 The law does not require recommendations by an evaluator be followed, only that the results be considered.
 Decisions are made by the ARC as a committee, not by an individual.
-Remember, you as a parent are an important member of the ARC, therefore, you do have input into the decisions made for your child.
+Remember, parents are important members of the ARC and therefore do have input into the decisions made for their child.